Andrew Samwick: Education

-Samwick received an A.B. summa cum laude and was a member of Phi Beta Kappa in Economics at Harvard College in 1989.
+Samwick received a Bachelor of Arts, summa cum laude, in economics and was a member of Phi Beta Kappa at Harvard College in 1989.
 He received his Ph.D. in Economics at the Massachusetts Institute of Technology in 1993.
 At MIT, he was the recipient of several grants and fellowships including: the National Institute on Aging, Pre-doctoral Training Grant (1992–1993), the Lynde and Harry Bradley Foundation Fellowship (1992–1993) and the National Science Foundation Graduate Fellowship (1989–1992).

-Research and advising
+Career

 Samwick has consulted for the Canadian government, the U.S. Social Security Administration, the Pension Benefit Guaranty Corporation, and the World Bank.
 Professor Samwick has also offered Congressional testimony on Social Security and retirement issues.

 He is a research associate of the National Bureau of Economic Research and the co-organizer of its Social Security Working Group.
 His research interests include: finance, macroeconomics, Social Security, saving, and taxation.
 His work has appeared in The American Economic Review, The Journal of Political Economy and The Journal of Finance among others.
 In 2000, Professor Samwick was awarded Dartmouth's Karen E. Wetterhahn Award for Distinguished Creative or Scholarly Achievement.